Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

   style="width:100%; height:520px; border:0"
 ></iframe>

-__Note that this is not designed to be a complete analysis of all European cities, and many originally studied cities have been omitted because of lack of data across datasets.__
+__Note that this is not designed to be a complete analysis of all European cities, and many originally studied cities have been omitted because of lack of data across datasets.__ To reproduce this analysis, see the [code](https://www.kaggle.com/code/andrewwang27/green-cities-analysis).

 ## Discussion

+How do each of these indicators compare to the _ProptechOS_ measure of green fnfrastructure?

 **Recycling rate.** We see a fairly strong positive trend, showing that cities prioritising green infrastructure are also progressive in waste management.

 **Climate policies.** A very strong positive trend, showing that the development of certain infrastructure is associated with strong climate-positive policy decisions with regards to other infrastructure.

 **SDG15: life on land.** We see an interesting positive and negative trend in the quality of nature and environment.
 Cities like Ljubljana and Zagreb are at the top of SDG15 despite being lower on the Green Infrastructure scale, whereas cities considered more highly developed such as Amsterdam or London perform worse in SDG15, showing a higher negative impact on the environment and ecology.
-One notable exception is Oslo.
+One notable exception is Oslo, which is notably [prioritising biodiversity in the built environment](https://oppla.eu/casestudy/19231) as a rapidly expanding metropolitan area.

 **Access to climate-friendly mobility and Space for people.** A positive trend with notable outliers, showing that in some cities, sustainable mobility covers much more than electric vehicles.
 For example, London is known for being poorly cyclable and suffers from congestion.

-**Air quality (concentration PM2.5)**.
+**Air quality (concentration of particulate matter, PM2.5)**.
 We see cities clustered into groups.
 A few major cities such as Berlin, Amsterdam, London and Paris have highly developed infrastructure but moderate air pollution as measured by concentration of PM2.5.
 Scandinavian cities, along with Madrid, Lisbon and Dublin perform well in terms of air quality.
-Predominantly Eastern European cities form the group with the worst air quality.
+Predominantly Eastern European cities form the group suffering with the poorest air quality.

 ## Conclusion